-Acclaimed british sculptor and installation artist Cornelia Parker has long been fascinated with the physical properties of objects and materials.
-This can be seen in her recent series of works in which the artist transforms the three dimensional into the two dimensional by placing ordinary objects directly onto photographic plates and exposing them to ultraviolet light.
+The acclaimed british sculptor and installation artist Cornelia Parker has long been fascinated with the physical properties of objects and materials.
+This can be seen in her recent series of works which make up the Hayward Gallery Touring exhibition, One Day This Glass Will Break.